se-pixs/docs/srs/SRS.md

 ## 3. Specific Requirements

-Text

 ### 3.1 Functionality

 This section explains the diffrent use cases of our application.
 We plan to implement:

 - 3.1 Image resizing
--
-For each of the use cases the user has to upload an image of his choice.
+- For each of the use cases the user has to upload an image of his choice.

 #### 3.1.1 Image resizing

 With this feature a user can chage the resolution of a given image.
 Two inputfields, for higth and width, define the target resolution.
 After these are filled in, a frame, representing the entered values will be displayed on top of the upladed image.
 By positionig this frame the user has the ability to adjust which area will be the output, as a change of the resolution might require image parts to be cut off as a consequence of a changed aspect ratio.
 Finally the inputs are confirmed by the user and the processed image is offerd as a download.

 #### 3.1.2 Image file size reduction